-The final phase of project will be resurfacing works to improve the carriageway on Huntingdon Road near Oxford Road, between Storey’s Way and Girton Road and on the west side of Huntingdon Road.
-The works will include:
+The final phase of the project involved resurfacing works to improve the carriageway on Huntingdon Road near Oxford Road, between Storey’s Way and Girton Road and on the west side of Huntingdon Road.
+The works included:

 - Outbound – Resurfacing and widening of existing cycle lane up to opposite the junction of Richmond Road.
-This will be laid in red material, to a width of 1.8m with a mandatory cycle lane marking.
+This was laid in red material, to a width of 1.8m with a mandatory cycle lane marking.

-- Upgrade approaches to the parallel crossing near Oxford Road.
+- Upgraded approaches to the parallel crossing near Oxford Road.

 New developments in the north and north-west of Cambridge will increase travel demand along Huntingdon Road, increasing congestion.
 We need good cycleways around this area, if we are to keep Cambridge moving as our population increases.